Genivia/ugrep/README.md

               Specifies the number of threads spawned  to  search  files.
-By default, an optimum number of threads is spawned to search files simultaneously.  -J1 disables threading: files  are  matched  in the same order as the files are specified.
+By default, an optimum number of threads is spawned to search files simultaneously.  -J1 disables threading: files  are  matched  in the same order as the files specified.

        -j, --smart-case
               Perform case insensitive matching unless PATTERN contains a cap-